barnabycollins/p5coursework/README.md

 }
 ```

-Alongside this code you'd also need to import p5js and the sketch yourself using `<script>` tags, for example:
+Alongside this code you'd also need to import p5js and the sketch yourself using HTML `<script>` tags, for example:

 ```html
 <script src="https://cdnjs.cloudflare.com/ajax/libs/p5.js/0.7.2/p5.min.js"></script>